 I mentioned before that the size of these river boats is very much dictated by the locks.
 There are 68 locks between Budapest and Amsterdam.
 Going from Budapest, the locks raise the boat.
 The lowest rise is 8.4 metres, but in the Main-Danube canal three of the locks EACH take the ship down 27.4m.
-That happens after we cross over the European watershed, where the rivers flow into the Atlantic instead of The Black Sea or the Mediterranean.
+That happens after we cross over the European watershed, where the rivers flow into the Atlantic instead of the Black Sea or the Mediterranean.
 The smallest locks on the canal are 12m wide and 144m long.
 The Amavenita is 11.4m wide and 135m long, which is a pretty cosy fit.
 The vessel has 3 decks, with a sundeck and the wheelhouse.
 All the fittings on the top deck – including the wheelhouse – can be lowered to allow the ship to slide under the low bridges.

 The history of the Main-Danube canal is fascinating.
 Cherie brought a guest speaker on board to tell us all about it.
 (Guests come and go at locks – we had entertainment every evening, but I haven’t said much about it because it’s not my thing.)
-Anyway, history shows that the first person to think it might be a good idea to join the Main and the Danube was – Charlemagne!
+Anyway, history shows that the first person to think it might be a good idea to join the Main and the Danube was – Charlemagne back in the ninth century!
 It took another thousand years before the project was finally finished and although commercial traffic hasn’t been boosted all that much, riverboat cruising has.
 Which I think has rescued many of the charming little villages we visited.
 Here’s a series of pictures showing the Amavenita going through the Eibach lock – one of high ones.

 The canal also crosses over roads